ZhangChen-Tony/EM_Notes/3_Magnetization.md

  - easy to move domain walls
  - so it is used for transformers, motors, etc.

-Example: Magnitization of a ring
+Example: Magnetization of a ring
-Iron ring, radius r, and current I with N terms used to magnitize the ring
+Iron ring, radius r, and current I with N terms used to magnetize the ring
 ![Image](./images/3_Magnetization/v2-a9fbe05aa6f76224574afebc89dc2a82.png)

-Have a Amperian loop around the ring, then use
+Have a Ampere loop around the ring, then use
 $$\oint\mathbf H\cdot d\mathbf l = NI$$
 Since H only depends on the free current, it is favorable for us to use it.